 Screening interviews are often conducted by recruiters, HR representatives, or hiring managers and are an efficient way to narrow down a large pool of applicants.

-What are the key features of a screening interview?
+What are the key components of a screening interview?
 4 things candidates need to know

 Here is a general overview of the key features of screening interviews.
 This information will help you understand what to expect and how to prepare: